AnalogJ/thesparktree-blog/_posts/2019-01-02-customize-coreos-kernel-part-2.md

 }
 ```

-You'll want to ensure that you replace my ssh publick in `sshAuthorizedKeys` with yours (check `~/.ssh/id_rsa.pub`)
+You'll want to ensure that you replace my ssh public key in `sshAuthorizedKeys` with yours (check `~/.ssh/id_rsa.pub`)

-After that we'll want to place it somewhere accessible to the server we'll be installing CoreOS on. https://transfer.sh/ works in a pinch.
+After that we'll want to place it somewhere accessible to the server we'll be installing CoreOS on. [https://transfer.sh/](https://transfer.sh/) works in a pinch.

 `curl --upload-file ./ignition.json https://transfer.sh/ignition.json`